5 Essential Elements of a Municipal Cyber Security Plan

 5. Update policies for employee devices and remote access

 Actions include tightening firewall and VPN policies and monitoring the network for unusual activity.
 Users should be encouraged to embrace easy-to-implement security measures, such as always using secure connections, regularly applying patches, and practicing strong password hygiene.
-When working from home or on the go, they must also limit who has access to their laptops, mobile devices, and applications.

 Mitigate risk with a proactive municipal cyber security plan